SFBdragon/talc/README_WASM.md

 Make sure that you have the `lock_api` feature enabled!
 - e.g. using stable Rust, in your `Cargo.toml`: `talc = { version = "3", default-features = false, features = ["lock_api"] }`

-Note, this disables `nightly_api`, which isn't used in this API, and allowing use of stable Rust.
+Note, this disables `nightly_api`, which isn't used in this API, allowing use of stable Rust.

 ## Relative WASM Binary Size